srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ## 1. Download Software Packages

-First download the prerequirements by running script 0:
+First, download the pre-requirements by running script 0:
 ```
 ./0-install-req.sh
 ```

-Then please test that all installation were done:
+Then please test the packages' installations:
 ```
 clang --version
 ```